 Modified Entertainment in Disney World

 As I said, because entertainment tends to attract guests into close proximity, shows and character meet and greets have really changed.
-Instead of the grand parades, there are character floats and processionals that happen throughout the day.
-We saw a tiny parade with Mickey, Minnie, Donald, Daisy and Pluto on a float, spied some Country Bears on a balcony in Frotierland, and then saw Chip ‘n Dale on a river raft waving at guests as they sailed by.
+Instead of the grand parades, there are character floats and processionals that happen throughout the day, even as the larger shows have started back up.
+We saw a tiny parade with Mickey, Minnie, Donald, Daisy and Pluto on a float, spied some Country Bears on a balcony in Frontierland, and then saw Chip ‘n Dale on a river raft waving at guests as they sailed by.

-Even though this isn’t as exciting at the epic Disney entertainment everyone is used to, it definitely brings fun back into the park when it seems much more quiet than normal.
+Even though this isn’t as exciting as the epic Disney entertainment everyone is used to, it definitely brings fun back into the park when it seems much more quiet than normal.

 Dining and Food Service in Disney World during COVID19

-Dining also looks very different as Disney World is focusing on health and safety in regards to covid-19.
+Dining also looks very different at Disney World during COVID as they are still focusing very much on health and safety.
 Mobile Order and Pay through the My Disney Experience app is the standard unless you are doing sit down dining.
 Even quick service dining at hotels is modified to limit contact.

 Outdoor vending operations for things like frozen treats, drinks and snacks is operating at a minimum, both due to fewer people in the parks and to limit interaction and crowding.